Raathigesh/dazzle/README.md

 A frame is the component which surrounds a widget.
 A frame has the title and the close button.
 Dazzle provides a default frame out of the box.
 But if you want, you can customize the frame as you like. <a href="https://github.com/Raathigesh/Dazzle/blob/master/docs/ImplementingACustomFrame.md">More info here.</a>

 ### Implementing custom `AddWidget` component
-Dazzle allows you to customize the `Add Widget` component which appears when you enter edit mode. <a href="https://github.com/Raathigesh/Dazzle/blob/master/docs/ImplementingCustomAddWidgetButton.md">More info here.</a>
+Dazzle also allows you to customize the `Add Widget` component which appears when you enter edit mode. <a href="https://github.com/Raathigesh/Dazzle/blob/master/docs/ImplementingCustomAddWidgetButton.md">More info here.</a>

 ## License
 MIT © [Raathigeshan](https://twitter.com/Raathigeshan)